 Let’s learn one more missing piece that may help some of us to heal and seal that leaky gut, too!

-Consuming gelatin and collagen (here’s the grass-fed one I buy) has become justifiably popular among Traditional and Paleo health-food advocates.
+Consuming gelatin and collagen (find it here– use the code BEAUTIFUL10 at check-out for 10% off) has become justifiably popular among Traditional and Paleo health-food advocates.
 In addition to using bone broth for a source of healing, using these powdered supplements provides the material to help our guts rebuild themselves.
 Even in healthy individuals collagen production begins to decline once we hit our mid-20s. (source)

 Have you wondered?
-What the process?
+What’s the process?
 We eat collagen… then what?
 How does it knit itself into our bodies?

 In its natural state, collagen is composed of large molecules.
 In some supplements, the collagen is “hydrolyzed”—broken down into smaller molecules, called peptides, for better absorption.
 Studies have shown that collagen peptides are well absorbed in the digestive system and make their way to targeted tissues, where they act as building blocks and trigger our own internal collagen production. (source)